yandex-cloud/terraform-provider-yandex/website/docs/r/compute_disk.html.markdown

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

-* `source_image_id` -
-  The ID value of the image that was used to create this disk.
-This value identifies the exact image that was used to create this persistent disk.
-For example, if you created the persistent disk from an image that was later deleted and recreated under the same name, the source image ID would identify the exact version of the image that was used.

-* `source_snapshot_id` -
-  The unique ID of the snapshot that was used to create this disk.
-This value identifies the exact snapshot that was used to create this persistent disk.
-For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source snapshot ID would identify the exact version of the snapshot that was used.

 * `status` - The status of the disk.